 A guide to Mac optimization software

 A new Mac always seems to be lightning quick.
-But then it might slow down up to 17% when its disk is near full (confirmed by MacWorld in a test).
+But then it might slow down up to 17% when its disk is near complete (confirmed by MacWorld in a test).
 And there we got a whole world of Mac optimization apps.
 Some of them are good enough that even Apple employees use them (Guy Kawasaki, for one).
 So here are some absolutely essential Mac optimizers to check in 2021.

-These are top 3 optimizers that look most optimistic to us (sorry for the pun).
+These are the top 3 optimizers that look most optimistic to us (sorry for the pun).
 We've chosen these among hundreds of others mentioned on Mac Forums.